llvm/llvm-project/libcxx/docs/Hardening.rst

   undefined behavior in an external library (like attempting to unlock an unlocked mutex in pthreads).
 Any API external to the library falls under this category (from system calls to compiler intrinsics).
-We generally don't expect these failures to compromize memory safety or otherwise create an immediate security issue.
+We generally don't expect these failures to compromise memory safety or otherwise create an immediate security issue.

 - ``compatible-allocator`` -- checks any operations that exchange nodes between